 Fr.
 George was predeceased by his parents, George W. Hommel, Sr. and Florence Hommel, and his brother, Kenneth R. Hommel.
 He is survived by his niece, Patricia A. Cocchia and her husband, Carmine of Cornwall, New York, and his grand-niece, Payton Cocchia; a nephew, Kenneth T. Hommel and his wife, Carolyn, of Burbank, California and their children, Thomas, Christopher and Mary; and a nephew, Timothy Hommel of New Windsor, New York.

 Fr.
 George will be remembered as a teacher and storyteller, both from the pulpit and over a meal with family or friends.
 He loved to cook and entertain his family and friends and watching Jeopardy, which he never missed.

 Visitation will be held on Tuesday, December 3, 2019 from 3:00 p.m. to 6:00 p.m. at St. John’s Church, 12 Holly Hills Drive, Woodstock, New York.
 The funeral mass will be celebrated by Timothy Cardinal Dolan at 10:00 am on Wednesday, December 4, 2019, at St. John’s Church.

 In lieu of flowers, memorial donations may be made to “The Egan Pavilion” at St. John Vianney Clergy Residence, Egan Pavilion, 5655 Arlington Avenue, Bronx, New York.

-To send flowers to Fr.
-George W. Hommel Jr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Fr.
+George W. Hommel Jr., please visit our floral store.